dakshaau/CapioAI/README.md

 ### Execution:

+There are two options available, either use the executable script or run the server which returns the static docx file if generated successfully.

-To execute the executable script simply use the following command after navigating to the program directory:
+To execute the script simply use the following command after navigating to the program directory:

 ```Batchfile
 python main.py <transcriptID> <APIKey>